Gurjara Apabhraṃśa

-The Gurjar Apabhraṃśa is one of the many Apabhraṃśas to descend from the Prakrits.
-It was spoken in the western part of India, throughout the Chaulukya dynasty.
+The Gurjara Apabhraṃśa was one of the many Apabhraṃśas to descend from Shauraseni Prakrit.
+It was spoken in the Gurjaradesha region of western India, throughout the Chaulukya dynasty.
 A formal grammar of this language, Prakrita Vyakarana, was written by Jain monk and scholar Hemachandra in the reign of Chaulukya king Jayasimha Siddharaja of Anhilwara (Patan).
+Old Gujarati descended from this language which is ancestral to modern Gujarati and Rajasthani languages.